Strongpreneur#Business Growth Strategies

 Costing and Pricing

-The success of your enterprises depends on whether your products are properly priced in relation to the cost of manufacturing and selling them.
-Obviously, if it costs N100 to manufacture a desk which you sell for N90 your enterprise will not last long.
+The success of your enterprises depends on whether your products are properly priced about the cost of manufacturing and selling them.
+If it costs N100 to manufacture a desk that you sell for N90 your enterprise will not last long.
 But it is not so obvious that in selling it for N120.
 You might still go broke.